sergnio/gio-maps/README.md

 nvm which
 ```

 Congrats!
+Now we simply need to add a `.env` file with the API keys, install, and run the project

+Copy the `.env.local` file from the email sent from sergio.
+This can go in your root directory, next to your `package.json`, `app folder`, etc.

-Next is to just install and run the project
+And simply run this next command to install the dependencies and run the project in dev mode.

 ```
 npm i && npm run dev